-Acknowledgment of paternity is the voluntary process of both parents signing a Paternity Acknowledgment Affidavit, legally declaring the paternity of a child.
-(See the APPENDICES for a copy of this form.)
+Acknowledgment of paternity is the voluntary process of both parents signing a Voluntary Paternity Acknowledgment, legally declaring the paternity of a child.
+(See the APPENDICES for a sample of this form.)

 Establishment of paternity is the legal process of determining fatherhood by court order, acknowledgment, or any other method provided by state law.